katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 Windows Remote Management
 =========================
 Unlike Linux/Unix hosts, which use SSH by default, Windows hosts are configured with WinRM.
-This topic covers how to configure and use WinRM with Ansible.
+This topic covers how to configure and use WinRM with Assible.

 .. contents:: Topics
    :local: